Creating SQL-based data quality rules

 To create an SQL-based data quality rule:

-1. Open a project, click New asset, and select Data quality rule.
+Open a project, click New asset > Measure and monitor data quality.

 When you create your rule from a data quality definition, a data quality dimension might already be set.
 You can keep it, delete the dimension setting, or select a different dimension.

-4. Specify the source of the data to check by selecting an existing connection or creating a new one.
-For supported data sources, see Supported connectors for data quality rules.
+Specify the source of the data to check by selecting an existing connection or creating a new one.
+For supported data sources, see Supported data sources for curation and data quality.

 If you select an existing connection and this connection was created with personal credentials, you will need to unlock the connection.